 - abrasive products used as defoliators and for cleaning

-- Take about one teaspoon of food-grade diatomaceous earth with water once a day.
+- Take about one teaspoon of food-grade diatomaceous earth powder with water once a day.
 It’s best used on an empty stomach at least one hour before or two hours after eating.

 - Drink an additional cup of water after each dose of DE to improve its effects.
 In general, make sure to consume plenty of water with DE and stay hydrated.